chef-boneyard/chef-rfc/new/supermarket-prefix.md

 ## Specification

+A group or company will have exclusive control to prefixes registered to them.
+These prefixes are subject to approval by Chef Software as part of their operation of the public Supermarket application.
+Private deployments of Supermarket can define their own governance structure for allocating prefixes.

+If a prefix is registered, the user or users that are responsible for it will be the only ones allowed to register new cookbooks or tool with that prefix.
+The responsible user or users can authorize other users to create cookbooks in their prefix, but this requires explicit permission from the prefix holder.

 In the short term, prefix management can be handled ad hoc via existing cookbook rename/removal tooling in Supermarket.
 Established prefixes can be added to this RFC by pull request.